 So before we get to this seriously wonderful recipe, just a little bit about Cabot.
 They are a farm family-owned dairy coop located in Cabot, Vermont, and they make some of the best cheddar cheese you will taste anywhere.
 You can find it in most supermarkets, and in wonderful giant hunks at Costco.
 They also make butter, sour cream, yogurt, and probably some other stuff that I don’t even know about.
-Check them out here:

 You take some nice corn tortillas — I used the 6 inch round guys — and soften them up in the microwave for about 10 seconds.
 Tuck them into whatever nice round oven-safe dishes you have — I have these little Pyrex bowls that are about 4 inches across.
 Just big enough to put a tortilla into and have it fit with just a little bit of nice curving along the sides.

 Meantime you are going to throw together a quick salsa of chopped tomato, chopped red onion, jalapeno, a little honey and some lime juice.
 Mix up a little cumin with some Cabot sour cream.
 Poach yourself some eggs.
 Still with me?
 Now you are ready for The Assembly.

-1. Drop a good dollop of cumin sour cream on the top of the melted cheese inside the tortilla.
+First, drop a good dollop of cumin sour cream on the top of the melted cheese inside the tortilla.

-4. Put as much salsa around the egg as you need and want.
+Lastly, put as much salsa around the egg as you need and want.
 Put a spoonful on top of the egg for good measure.